Need help? We are available to speak to you 7 days a weekRead More

 Visa appeal timelines: What to expect

-The time it takes for you to receive a decision will depend on whether an appeal was made to the Administrative Appeals Tribunal or to the Federal Circuit and Family Court.
+The time it takes for you to receive a decision will depend on whether an appeal was made to the Administrative Review Tribunal or to the Federal Circuit and Family Court.
 The Tribunal may gives its decision in as little as 1 to 14 days while it is not uncommon to wait for 3 to 12 months for Federal Circuit and Family Court decisions.

 Frequently asked questions